• Skip to primary navigation

 Your Bircher Mueli is easily transportable too.

-It's ideal as a pre-made breakfast for straight after your gym workout.
+It’s ideal as a pre-made breakfast to enjoy right after your gym workout.

-It doesn't need a stove or a microwave to heat it up!
+Plus, it doesn’t need a stove or a microwave to heat it up, making it even more convenient.
+Enjoy a nutritious and hassle-free meal wherever you are!

 Close up of a bowl of healthy bircher muesli topped with chopped strawberries, blueberries and flaked almonds.y version of the classic overnight oats recipe providing the perfect relaxing and healthy start to the day!